 When I became a mother, I realized I no longer belonged to myself.
 I knew I would give my children anything and everything I possibly could.
 I knew I would make any sacrifice needed just to assure my children have the kind of life they deserve.
 I knew I had to protect them and I had to nourish them, however, I quickly learned not

-With my first child, I thought I had to sacrifice every single part of me in order to keep my child happy.
+I thought I had to sacrifice every single part of me in order to keep my child happy.
 My first week postpartum can only be described as a personal hell.
 It felt as thought I was being punished for choosing to become a mother.
 Swollen, in pain, emotionally distraught, inexperienced, and completely petrified, I attempted breastfeeding.
 I failed.
 I failed so hard.
 I failed and I felt shame and guilt and every negative emotion a person could possibly feel.
 I felt truly defeated and I believed this one loss would define the rest of my parenting.
 I started to believe that I was inadequate.
 In other words, I was so hard on myself.

 grew into motherhood.
 With my second, I realized I didn't have to give up all of me and my freedoms to have a healthy and happy newborn.
 I realized I was able to be a great mother and still be my own human being.
 Your Sanity

 sometimes breastfeeding is excruciatingly difficult.
 Your mental health should not be sacrificed while you're trying to nurse because, in the end and always, it's just not worth it.

 Remember: a child needs a sane mother more than he or she need anything else.
 So, if you've tried everything and breastfeeding is still extremely tough, consider your options and don't feel bad about whatever you choose to do.